Overview of the Disclosure System

 In any of these categories, additional inspections may be conducted as necessary.

 What does it mean?

-A PASS sign posted at the entrance of a food business establishment indicates full or substantial compliance with the requirements of the Ontario Food Premises Regulation was observed on the inspection date noted on the sign.
+A PASS sign posted at the entrance of a food business premises indicates full or substantial compliance with the requirements of the Ontario Food Premises Regulation (O. Reg.
+493/17) was observed on the inspection date noted on the sign.